zacharygriffee/bring-your-own-storage-utilities/readme.md

 ---

-## Resolve
+## `Resolve`

-Have an `id`, specifier, import, name, extension, hash table, whatever, this section should be for resolving these identifiers and indexers to a resource.
+Have an id, specifier, import, name, extension, hash table, whatever, this section should be for resolving these identifiers and indexers to a resource.

 ### [API Documentation](https://github.com/zacharygriffee/bring-your-own-storage-utilities/blob/master/docs/resolve-api.md)

-- Resolve an identifier similar to node's `require` or es6's `import`
+- Resolve a bare module specifier and other files similar to node's `require` or es6's `import`
 - Collect modules from parent directories that have a `node_modules` folder
 - Load all `package.json` from child directory up to root directory

 ---

-## Deploy
+## `Deploy`

 You need to deploy something from your source to the end-user.